Floyd Rose Tremolos for Left Hand Guitars: The Asian OEM Pool

 B.C Rich: From 1997-2003, some B.C.
 Rich "N.J Series" guitars made by World Musical Instrument Co. in Korea were built with the FRT-30.
 It replaced the KKT-3 double-locking tremolo made by Jin Ah.
 In B.C Rich catalogs it was listed as "Double Locking Floyd Rose licensed tremolo."
 It was used on the "N.J Neck-Thru Series" and some "N.J Platinum Series" models including left-handed models such as this Platinum Series Warlock, this N.J Warlock, and this N.J Neck-Thru Warlock.
 This 2005 lefty Platinum Pro Series Warlock is another example.
 After dabbling with the ill-fated Floyd Rose Speedloader between 2003 and 2004, it appears B.C.
 Rich returned to this unit in about 2006.

 Gaskell: My original factory range of left-handed guitars and basses was manufactured from 2008 to 2012.
 Although my guitars were made in China, all my hardware was Korean.
-I used Jin Ho tuners and Sung-il hardware, and my Floyd Rose tremolos came from the same universal OEM pool as every other brand in the world.
+I used Jin Ho tuners and Sung-il hardware, and my Floyd Rose tremolos came from the same universal OEM pool as every other brand in the world at the time.
 I used the FRT-30 on special-ordered left-handed Explorers that I offered through the Gaskell Pro Series.
+It was the stock tremolo on my left handed Kelly and left handed Randy Rhoads V models.
+Authors comment: I have a very banged up early-2010s Gaskell Concord that I have gigged hard with over the years, and still use to this day, that has one of these, and even after all these years it stays in tune and performs 100%.

 The "Chinese catalog"